Dean: Aileen Beard, Ph.D.

 Although a degree in Natural or Social Sciences may be appropriate for entry-level employment, students should be aware that the school major is not intended to provide sufficient depth of preparation for admission to a graduate program in a specific natural or social science.
 Students who wish to earn the natural or social sciences degree are strongly encouraged to meet with the Dean of the School of Sciences in the fall semester of the sophomore year to evaluate the appropriateness of the degree for their long-term career goals.

 The school major is intended for students who are not seeking a baccalaureate degree in any other program at the College.
 For this reason, the school major ordinarily is not an appropriate second major.
-Students earning a Bachelor of Arts degree at the College must earn 128 semester credits (with a minimum of 42 credits at the 3000-level or higher), satisfy the Benedictine Liberal Arts Education Program, and fulfill the requirements for a major.
+Students earning a Bachelor of Arts degree at the College must earn 128 semester credits (with a minimum of 42 credits at the 3000-level or higher), satisfy the requirements of Veritas General Education, and fulfill the requirements for a major.

 The school major in Natural Sciences requires a minimum of 36 credits in courses that carry a BIO, CHM, MTH, NSC, or PSC prefix.
 Of the 36 credits, 20 must be earned in one natural science department and 16 credits must be chosen from courses at the 3000-level or higher.
 The balance of credits needed for graduation should be selected in consultation with the student's academic adviser and the Dean to ensure that the student's individual educational and career objectives can be attained.